 If possible, it is recommended that after acquiring an admission and a visa, you find good accommodation for yourself online before landing in Germany.
 Although, the residence is not that costly for international students, identifying a financially suitable option may take time which may otherwise be used for studying.

-Having good research in this area, at least 2 weeks prior to your landing, will provide you with a means of contacting sources for habitation the moment you step in the country.
+Having good research in this area, at least 2 weeks prior to your landing, will provide you with a means of contacting sources for habitation the moment you step into the country.

 #9 Enroll At German University or College